sparky77/C-SeleniumProj/README.md

 ## Project Overview
 This repository contains a C# .NET project that uses Selenium for automated web testing.
-The project aims to ensure robust testing of web applications by automating interactions with web browsers, leveraging Selenium for browser automation.
+The project aims to ensure robust testing of the web application by automating interactions with web browsers, leveraging Selenium for browser automation.

 ## Framework and Technologies
 - **.NET**: The project is built using the .NET framework, providing a comprehensive and consistent programming model for application development.